pythonjwm/Sysmon_PowerShell/README.md

 # Sysmon-PowerShell
-This project demonstrates basic Sysmon usage, the various events associated with sysmon and how to invoke them.<br>
+This project demonstrates basic Sysmon usage, the various events associated with sysmon, and how to invoke them.<br>

 | Event ID | Description      |
 |:-------:|------------------|